Swamy-s-Tech-Skills-Academy-2026/github-foundations-in-practice/docs/03_session-overview.md

 **Last Updated**: December 29, 2025
 **Status**: Single Source of Truth for all session information

-This document is the **authoritative reference** for session roadmap, status, and details.
-All other documentation should reference this file rather than duplicating session information.
+This document is the **single source of truth** for the session roadmap and status.
+Use links to this file instead of duplicating session details elsewhere.

 ---

 ## Session Roadmap

-The learning journey progresses through **focused sessions**, each building on previous concepts and producing a concrete artifact aligned with GitHub Foundations Certification exam domains.
-The number of sessions is flexible and can expand as needed to comprehensively cover all exam domains.
+The learning journey is organized into **focused sessions**.
+Each session builds on prior concepts and produces a concrete artifact mapped to GitHub Foundations exam domains.
+The total number of sessions can expand as needed to cover the full exam scope.

 ### Session Progression